repasscloud/lunavpn-www/app/content/english/blog/2023-12-13-lunavpn-launch-join-our-program-and-get-10-percent-off.md

 Thank you for choosing LunaVPN as your trusted VPN provider.
 We look forward to serving you and helping you achieve online privacy and security.

-*Note: This offer is valid for a limited time, so act fast to claim your discount.*
+**_Note:_ This offer is valid for the first 50 customers to sign up, so act fast to claim your discount.**